School Chemicals and Disposal

 HELPFUL WEB SITES:

-- NDEQ does not endorse any public or private website.
+- NDEE does not endorse any public or private website.

-- Titles can be found on the NDEQ website under Laws & Regulations, or a copy can be obtained by contacting the NDEQ Waste Management Section.
+- Titles can be found on the NDEE website under Laws & Regulations, or a copy can be obtained by contacting the NDEE Waste Management Section.

-- Documents can be found on the NDEQ website under Publications & Forms, or a copy can be obtained by contacting the NDEQ Waste Management Section.
+- Documents can be found on the NDEE website under Publications & Forms, or a copy can be obtained by contacting the NDEE Waste Management Section.

 Chemicals that usually have a greater hazard than usefulness.